 If you find poison ivy in your yard, contact an organic lawn care company to remove it.
 Just brushing against a poison ivy plant can cause itchy and raised skin, so it’s best to leave removal to the professionals.

 If you do remove the weed on your own, always wear thick gloves.
 When disposing of the plant, never burn it.
 Inhaling the smoke from burning poison ivy can cause serious, even deadly, effects.
 If the poison ivy plants are older and have already formed thick, woody stems, call a professional.
-An organic lawn care company can use the appropriate weed control to eliminate the poison ivy while minimizing damage to the rest of your lawn and plants.
+A lawn care company can use the appropriate weed control to eliminate poison ivy while minimizing damage to the rest of your lawn and plants.